I’m sure that you have lots of questions. I’ve tried to answer some of the common ones here, but if there’s something else please contact me

 I use specialist software to process the raw images I have taken on the wedding day or photo session.
 I don’t remove people from photos, or make skin smoother etc. I just ensure the photos are looking their very best and use my signature style for the finished pictures.

-Absolutely, please do.
-I include a second set of images on the USB which are designed specifically for the internet and are low resolution, quick to upload and share but these will include my logo in a discrete place.
+I retain the Copyright of all images that I take.
+You will get a printing license when you download your images from your online gallery. this means that you can print them whenever and wherever you want.
+Share away and please tag me.
+I include a second set of images which are designed specifically for the internet and are low resolution, quick to upload and share but these may include my logo in a discrete place.

 Which photos get converted into Black & White and why?